 To get a real feedback culture going, the following are recommended:

-- Also as a boss ask the employees for their feedback questions.
-The feedback conversation can be designed from the outset to be mutual.
+- Even as a manager, ask others for their feedback.
+The feedback conversation can be designed from the outset to be two-way.

 - Give feedback regularly yourself.
-If someone understands that feedback is not a bad thing and is part of an open culture, they are more likely to give feedback themselves.
+When someone learns that feedback is not a bad thing and is part of an open culture, they are more likely to give feedback themselves.

 - Always conduct discussions openly.
 If nothing is concealed even in factual discussions, there is also an open communication culture in personal relationships.

 - Speak out publicly against blasphemy.
 Blasphemy has no place in a company.
-If someone has problems with a person, the feedback conversation should be sought as soon as possible.
+If someone has problems with a person, the feedback discussion should be sought as quickly as possible.
 This should be made clear directly in public at the first tendencies of blasphemy.

 Sometimes it can happen that particularly serious conflicts arise.
 For these cases, there should be a mediator role in the company who then moderates the feedback process and pays attention to the points mentioned above.

-If possible, the mediator should have moderation experience and feedback experience and should not be part of the management.
-In this way, he or she can ensure a balance of power even on critical issues.
+If possible, this person should have moderation experience and feedback experience and should not be part of the management team.
+In this way, he or she can ensure a balance of power even on critical topics.

-A big mistake is when the feedback culture degenerates into a formal action.
+It is a big mistake when the feedback culture degenerates into a formal action.
 In the worst case, people sit together once a year and work through a checklist without talking openly and honestly with each other.
-Many points in the course of the year are already forgotten and there are no concrete examples for suggestions for improvement.
-Certain opinions about colleagues have already become entrenched because they have not had a chance to correct their behavior.
+Many points during the year are already forgotten and concrete examples for improvement suggestions are missing.
+Certain opinions about other people have already become entrenched because they have not had a chance to correct their behavior.

-Therefore, at Raidboxes it is quite common for a person to receive feedback several times a quarter or to actively request it.
+Therefore, it is also quite common at Raidboxes for a person to receive feedback several times per quarter or to actively request this.

-There is often a common belief that feedback must be bad per se or always contain criticism.
+There is often the common opinion that feedback per se must be bad or always contain criticism.
 In my view, this is not the case.
 Particularly good employees often do everything right and inspire people by exceeding expectations and not needing to talk much at all.